 Museum/cultural institution prior experience a plus

-Please send cover letter, resume and three references to email@example.com
+Please send cover letter, resume and references to firstname.lastname@example.org

 The Norton Museum of Art is an equal opportunity employer.